-- Can’t recommend item if no user reviews exist (suffers from the cold start problem).
+- Can’t recommend items if no user reviews exist (suffers from the cold start problem).

 - Difficult to recommend new users and is inclined to favor popular products with lots of reviews.

-- Suffers from a sparsity problem as user will review only selected items.
+- Suffers from a sparsity problem as the user will review only selected items.